Anatomy of a Flow

 A standard flow, lazily evaluated.

-When you don’t provide a schedule to std.flow
+if a schedule is provided to std.flow

 and call a FlowFunction